kevin-klein/AutArch/README.md

 ## Training the models (reviewers only)

+The training data can be found in the `training_data` folder.
+Note that you can download the whole folder by clicking the download button that appears while hovering over the folder.
+Put the folder within the `training_data` folder inside the autarch folder.

-In case you get an error related to not enough memory being available, reducing the batch size will make it run but the resulting model will potentially differ from the one we supplied.
+In case you get an error related to not enough memory being available, reducing the batch size within the training scripts will make it run but the resulting model will potentially differ from the one we supplied.

 To train the models yourself, download the "training_data" folder and put it inside the AutArch folder.
 To train the object detection network: